Awesome 4th of July Outdoor Decor Ideas

 Here is the completed seating area with our fourth of July decor.
 It’s festive, definitely patriotic, and comfy.
 Saturday evening we sat outside, sipped a glass of wine, and enjoyed our patriotic decor.

-4th of July Seating Area Reveal, Part 2
+4th of July Seating Area at Night

 Monday afternoon I brought everything back outside and arranged it all again.
 And waited until it was dark enough for the mason jar lights to come on.
 The timer is set for 8:30.
 Then I lit the candles.